 In 2011, Miss Yao graduated from Melbourne University with a Master of Music (performance/teaching) degree.
 Since then, Miss Yao has served as a piano teacher selecting from the pianists all over the world to work at Lang Lang’s Music World in Shenzhen, China.
 As this is Lang Lang’s first piano school, Miss Yao and her students benefit from close collaboration and feedback from Lang Lang himself.
 Besides teaching, Miss Yao has been an active musician performing in Shenzhen.
-Highlights have included Rachmaninoff Piano Concerto No.2 in C minor (1st mov) with Shenzhen Symphony Orchestra at Lang Lang’s “Love, together” charity concert; “Golden Trumpet” trumpet recital (principle trumpet at China National Orchestra) at “Beautiful Sunday” Concert Series; Shenzhen Singers and Music Association Gala Concert in Shenzhen Concert Hall.
+Highlights have included Rachmaninoff Piano Concerto No.2 in C minor (1st mov) with Shenzhen Symphony Orchestra at Lang Lang’s “Love, together” charity concert; “Golden Trumpet” trumpet recital (principle trumpet of China National Orchestra) at “Beautiful Sunday” Concert Series; Shenzhen Singers and Music Association Gala Concerts.

-September 2014 to2016, Miss Yao was flourishing as a collaborative pianist while studying at Birmingham Conservatoire, United Kingdom, where she obtained an Advanced Postgraduate Diploma (APD) in Collaborative Piano, and a Master’s Degree in Piano Accompaniment (with distinction).
+During 2014-2016, Miss Yao was flourishing as a collaborative pianist while studying at Royal Birmingham Conservatoire, United Kingdom, where she obtained an Advanced Postgraduate Diploma (APD) in Collaborative Piano, and a Master’s Degree in Piano Accompaniment (with distinction)

-Since moving to the US in 2016, Tingting worked as a freelance pianist in the Oklahoma City area.
-Currently she is the Staff Pianist the University of Memphis-Rudi E. Scheidt School of Music.
-Tingting has actively involved in the summer festivals, such as Interlochen Center of the Arts (MI), Blue Lake Fine Arts Camp (MI), SongFest (CA), Collaborative Piano Institute (MN), Pittsburgh Festival Opera (PA), Red Rock Chamber Music Festival (AZ).
-Concerts in Spring 2020 included guest recitals at Troy University, Columbus State University, and the NASA 2020 Biennial Conference in Tempe, AZ.
+Tingting is now the Staff Pianist at the University of Memphis-Rudi E. Scheidt School of Music in Memphis, TN.
+Prior to this appointment, she was a freelance pianist in the Oklahoma City area.
+Tingting has participated in many summer festivals as a collaborative pianist including Interlochen Center of the Arts (MI), Blue Lake Fine Arts Camp (MI), SongFest (CA), Collaborative Piano Institute (MN), Pittsburgh Festival Opera (PA), Red Rock Chamber Music Festival (AZ).
+Concerts in Spring 2020 included guest recitals at Troy University, Columbus State University, and NASA 2020 Biennial Conference in Tempe, AZ.